Borrow up to $300,000 for a new or used car.

 How can I benefit from an auto loan from Wells Fargo?

-- Fast financing.
+- Fast turnaround for a bank.
 While most funding is received within a few days, same-day disbursements are available in some cases.
 Credit decisions can be reached in as little as 15 minutes.

 - Customer discounts.
 Existing Wells Fargo customers who qualify can earn discounts on the APR by signing up for automatic payments.